PaulSonOfLars/tgbot/README.md

 A modular telegram Python bot running on python3 with an sqlalchemy database.

 This is a private modification of the group management bot Marie!
 Which can be found [here](https://t.me/BanhammerMarie_bot)!
 This modification focuses on expanding the gban feature to channels, and to delete service messages.
+A nice like feature has also been added.

 Many things have been translated to german internally, and the slap function has been mofified to reflect pokémon go attacks

-Can be found on telegram as [Klikdiklak](https://t.me/Klikdiklak_bot).
+Can be found on telegram as [Klikdiklak](https://t.me/Klikdiklakbot).

 ## Starting the bot.